 If your goal is communication in a (relatively) rare language, such as Kyrgyz, learning this language to fluency is still your best option.
 The dearth of English-language textbooks for learning Kyrgyz need not be an obstacle.
 A selection of source texts (easily obtainable online) coupled with good language learning techniques and a bit of persistence should get you there in a few months’ time.

-If you’re new to learning a foreign language to fluency and your goal is communication, you should by all means get Benny Lewis’ book on language learning.
+If you’re new to learning a foreign language to fluency and your goal is communication, you should by all means get the Speak from Day 1 series by polyglot Benny Lewis.
 Yes, it’s a shameless affiliate plug, but trust me, it’s worth it!

 After all, even if the Kyrgyz version of Google Translate proves to be better than our wildest dreams, it will never be able to match a solid command of the language.
 So what are you waiting for?
 Go, get learning!